 If you want to change the direction of the flow, you can rotate the VCA nozzle around the (stock) elbow.
 It’s not the same articulation and adjustment you get with standard Loc-Line fittings, but it’s good enough.

 This brings us to the first drawback of the product.
 It has a texture typical of any 3D printed part – it’s surface has very small ribbed peaks and valleys.
 The manufacture is not as precise as an injection molded part.
 This is not a big deal at all, except that in this application, the interference (press) fit between the VCA nozzle and the Fluval elbow is not tight enough.

 The first time I installed it was moderately tight.
 However, after a few install/remove cycles, it became so loose that it wouldn’t stay on and ended up blowing off and resting on the bottom of the aquarium.
 I think the issue is that the 3D ribbed texture becomes worn down (the peaks get worn off) after the first install.
-After that, the inside diameter too large and the part fits loose.
+After that, the inside diameter was too large and the part fits loose.

-The fix that I read on another user review was to place a small piece of electrical tape at the junction between VCA piece and the fluval elbow to take up slack and make the nozzle stay put.
+The fix that I read on another user review was to place a small piece of electrical tape at the junction between the VCA piece and the Fluval elbow to take up slack and make the nozzle stay put.
 This is not ideal.
 I think it’s just a byproduct of the lack of dimensional control for 3D printed parts.
 It would be interesting if VCA could make a rolling change and modify the inside diameter slightly smaller.
 Or perhaps, machine the offending surface with a post print process to make it a more precise fit.

 Flow Characteristics of the Spec V Random Flow Generator: